 There are a variety of addiction models to explain such behavior.
 It is our belief that each of these models require a gospel perspective in order to promote love and spiritual healing.

-The Disease Model of Addiction and The Gospel Perspective
+The Disease Model of Addiction and Gospel-Centered Drug and Alcohol Recovery

 Perhaps the most widely accepted addiction model today is the Disease Model, where addiction is defined as a disease of biological, genetic, and/or environmental origin.
 It can also be attributed to a neurotransmitter imbalance as a result of drug use.
 Recent studies have shown that alcoholism in particular derives from a combination of genetic influences and neurochemical deficiencies.
 In the disease model, the process of addiction has, like any disease, a pathogen—or agent—that produces the disease, and a host where the disease grows and takes over.
 In the case of addiction, the agent is the drug and the host is the drug addict.